 - Rating: Good

-- Conditions: Fishing is fair to good.
-Because of the lower water levels and weeds along the shore, it's difficult to fish from the bank.
-Browne was being drained so that crews could work on the dam, however it will not have to be drained completely as they were able to inspect the problem areas.
-Because of the problem with the dam, the daily bag and possession limit has been upgraded from four to eight trout until Jan.
+- Conditions: Fishing has been fair to good.
+There are weeds growing along the shoreline that make it harder to fish from the bank.
+Browne was being drained for work on the dam.
+However, crews were able to inspect the problem areas, and the reservoir was not drained completely.
+Because of the problem with the dam, the daily bag limit has been increased to eight trout until Jan.
 1, 2015.

 - Location: Northeastern Uinta Mountains

 - Directions: On Highway 44, turn left on Geological Loop at about mile marker 14.5, then turn left onto FS-221(Spirit Lake road), drive four miles to the Browne turnoff (good gravel road)

 - Hours: No restrictions